uparseiparse/gddr6/README.md

 GPU0: 60
 ```
 Where the number after GPU indicates the device index, and the value is the temperature in Celsius.

+## Integration
+If you add this binary to your sudoers file it can run without password, which is probably not completely safe but sure is handy.
+The purpose of this fork was to allow simple piping into other programs for automation and monitoring.

+e.g.
+sudo visudo
+yourusername ALL=(ALL) NOPASSWD: /path/to/specific_command

 ## Supported GPUs
 - RTX 4090 (AD102)